shadril238/Compiler-Design-Lab/README.md

 # Compiler-Design-Lab

-- This repository includes all the lab task of  Compiler Design course.
+- This repository includes all the lab tasks of  Compiler Design course.